 2012-13: Cormier was called up in March and appeared in ten games with the Jets in his third pro season; spending most of the season with Winnipeg AHL affiliate St. John’s.
 He had no points and was -3 for Winnipeg with 7 penalty minutes; averaging just under four minutes of ice time per game.
 Cormier missed nearly two months while recovering from knee surgery and in 35 games with St. John’s he scored 7 goals with 4 assists and was -6 with 69 penalty minutes.
 The IceCaps missed the playoffs after finishing last in the Atlantic Division.
 Cormier was re-signed by the Jets as a restricted free agent to a one-year contract in July 2013.

 Cormier has a very intriguing package of skills.
-At 6'2, 201 lbs, he is well built to play a power-forward type of game, and he's definitely not afraid to play that way.
+He is a big player with the ability to play a power-type game but also has some offensive creativity to his game.
+Viewed as a high profile player coming out of junior hockey, injuries have slowed his development.
 Cormier has good hockey sense and an above average shot.
 He forechecks aggressively, throwing his weight around and will power his way to the front of the net with the puck to create offense.
-He works hard at both ends of the rink and is a contributor on both the power play and penalty kill.
+While it doesn't look like he'll be a premier player at the NHL level, his hard work at both ends of the rink and determination after suffering several setbacks make him a desirable presence in the locker room.